 Steam cleaning is a powerful way to freshen up many different surfaces, but not all steam cleaners are compatible with hard and soft or sensitive surfaces.
 The steam output can be too powerful for specific surface types, like flooring that becomes easily saturated.

-"Steam cleaners utilize two things that can damage certain materials: heat and water," says Cohoon.
-"Avoid using steam cleaners on porous surfaces as they can be water damaged."
-In addition, you will want to "be mindful of using steam cleaners near anything with a water-based paint [finish] or [on] ultra delicate surfaces like velvet or silk."
+"Steam cleaners utilize two things that can damage certain materials: heat and water," says Kathy Cohoon, Operations Manager at Two Maids & A Mop.
+"Avoid using steam cleaners on porous surfaces, as they can be water damaged."
+In addition, you will want to "be mindful of using steam cleaners near anything with a water-based paint [finish] or [on] ultra-delicate surfaces like velvet or silk."

 Most steam cleaners can be used on tile, grout, bathroom fixtures—like toilets, sinks, and showers—and appliances.
-"While you're cleaning your floor tiles with your steam cleaner, baseboards are also a good area to tackle with a steam cleaner," says Lauren Simonelli, Cleaning Expert and Co-Founder of ThreeMain. "[They're] otherwise often forgotten or tedious to clean on your hands and knees."
-Some steam cleaners can also be used on upholstery and carpets, such as the Dupray NEAT Steam Cleaner, with the proper steam setting or once you connect the right attachment.
+"While you're cleaning your floor tiles with your steam cleaner, baseboards are also a good area to tackle with a steam cleaner," says Lauren Simonelli, cleaning expert and co-founder of ThreeMain. "[They're] otherwise often forgotten or tedious to clean on your hands and knees."
+Some steam cleaners can also be used to clean carpets and upholstery, such as the Dupray NEAT Steam Cleaner, with the proper steam setting or once you connect the right attachment.

 Attachments expand on what a steam cleaner can clean.
-Common attachments you will often find in your cleaner's box are a scrub tool, brush, fabric steamer, crevice tool, and a floor head attachment.
-Much like a vacuum cleaner, you may find that bulkier steam cleaners can include hoses or extension wands to improve the reach of the appliance, too.
+Common attachments you will often find in your cleaner's box are a scrub tool, brush, fabric steamer, crevice tool, and floor head attachment.
+Much like vacuum cleaners, you may find that bulkier steam cleaners can include hoses or extension wands to improve the reach of the appliance, too.

 When cleaning, keep in mind that some of the attachments concentrate steam, like a steam lance or grout brush.
 Other attachments are made to diffuse steam to prevent over-saturation or burns.
 Read the instructions for your appliance ahead of cleaning to learn what attachment can be used on each surface in your home and how.